ZodaciOS/AppShield/README.md

 # AppShield
-Python script that analyzes an .ipa file and checks for malware
+Python script that analyzes an .ipa file and checks for 'malware'

 # Features